lacarabela/Football-Manager/README.md

 - **Generalization for All Playing Positions:** I plan to generalize the tool's analytical capabilities to accommodate all playing positions within Football Manager.
 This will allow for a more versatile analysis that is not limited to specific roles on the pitch.

-- **Attribute System Enhancement:** By refining the attribute analysis system, we aim to offer a more nuanced and precise evaluation of a player's skills and suitability for various roles, enhancing the tool's utility in squad management and player assessment.
+- **Attribute System Enhancement:** By refining the attribute analysis system, I aim to offer a more nuanced and precise evaluation of a player's skills and suitability for various roles, enhancing the tool's utility in squad management and player assessment.

 - **Graphical User Interface (GUI) Improvements:** I plan to overhaul the GUI for ease of use, better navigation, and a more aesthetically pleasing design.